jihyeonsong-digipen/final-project/Media.md

 e.g.) I AM A PLAYER (designed by greenegg.co.kr) e.g.) This page is covered by I AM A PLAYER Font provided by greenegg.co.kr.

-Copyright © 2016, greenegg (http://www.greenegg.co.kr), with Reserved Font Name I AM A PLAYER.
+Copyright © 2016, greenegg (http://www.greenegg.co.kr), with Reserved Font Name BOKEH, I AM A PLAYER, CROOKED.
 Permission is hereby granted, free of charge, to any person obtaining a copy of the Font Software, to use, study, copy, merge, embed, modify, redistribute, and sell modified and unmodified copies of the Font Software, subject to the following conditions